 Georgia O’Keeffe.
 Red, Yellow and Black Streak (1924).
 Displayed at Centre Pompidou, National Museum of Modern Art, Paris.
 Gift of Georgia O’Keeffe Foundation, 1995.
 Photo © Centre Pompidou, MNAM- CCI/Philippe Migeat/Dist.
 RMN-GP© Centre Pompidou, MNAM-CCI.

 Georgia O’Keeffe.
-Black Hills with Cedar (1941-1942).
+Black Hills with Cedar, 1941-1942.
+Oil on canvas.
 Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC.
 The Joseph H. Hirshhorn Bequest, 1981 (86.3471).
 Photo © Cathy Carver.
 Hirshhorn Museum and Sculpture Garden © Georgia O’Keeffe Museum/Adagp, Paris, 2021, courtesy of Centre Pompidou

 For the next five decades (she passed away in 1986), O’Keeffe never tired of the arid and severe landscapes of the American West.
 Living in a succession of remote adobe houses, she contended with lack of plumbing, stifling heat, solitude, and rattlesnakes—a Wild West environment that likely would have overpowered many an explorer but that stimulated this woman with a pioneer spirit to create more and more sophisticated art.